 Most people feel their mental energy is highest in the morning, between about 9am and 12pm.
 Some people, instead, find they are most alert in the late afternoon, after about 4pm.

-- Start each day knowing which three MVTs you want to complete and, if your best hours are in the morning, do your single most important task first.
+- Start each day knowing which of your MVTs you want to complete and, if your best hours are in the morning, do your single most important task first.
 Try to get at least two of them done before lunch.

 - Stop replying to emails first thing.
 As soon as you start replying you’re using up your best few hours and you risk spending your highest energy on low-value tasks.